bootdotdev/curriculum/README.md

 ## 👏 Contribute

 We love help and feedback on how we can improve the curriculum!
 The recommended way to help is to submit issues here on Github.
-If you just want to talk about some ideas, use the discussions tab or contact me directly using one of the methods below.
+If you just want to talk about some ideas, use the discussions tab or contact us directly using one of the methods below.

 ## 💬 Contact